+This Grant was created in the name of of Dan Rigel, who ran Caveman Lapidary along with his wife, Hope.
+When Hope passed away in 2020, the name of the Grant was changed to include her name.
 The grant money is to be used to sponsor collecting trips for students or to buy rock/mineral/fossil specimens for educational purposes.
 The $1000 Grant may be split into two, three or four grants per year at the discretion of the AAPS Board.
 Applicants need to write a letter stating how they propose to use the grant.
 The awardee(s) will be selected based upon need and the proposed use of funds.
 Following the award of this grant, awardees will be asked to provide photos of the students on trips or the student's use of the fossils in the classroom.
 AAPS would also like to recieve letters from students and educator(s) expressing their appreciation.
 AAPS also requests permission to use some of the letters and photographs on our web site to help promote the grant.
 If any money is left over, AAPS requests that it be returned so that it can continue to be used in the manner it was intended for.

 Because of the great educational opportunities, AAPS would like to see donations to this fund increase throughout the year.
 AAPS will strive to distribute whatever money is donated to this grant on an annual basis.
 Money specifically donated to this Grant cannot go into the general fund.
 AAPS thanks all of the donors to this grant and we look forward to helping educate our young people in the wonder and beauty of rocks and fossils.

 You may email your application to: Neal Larson, Scholarship and Grant Chairperson, email@example.com.

-|Jim Cosby - Summit Ridge Middle School||2015||Littleton CO|
+|Jim Cosby||2015||Summit Ridge Middle School.
+Littleton, CO|

 |Loretta Zarow||2018||Fontana School District.
 Fontana, CA|